 “Am I here?”

-And so one meaning of the experience of depression is that our wholeness, or individuation, the Self, can no longer wait while we follow egotistic ways or even seek for legitimate ego fulfillment, and so the Self brings us, drives us, into the wilderness of depression [. . .] and communication between earth and heaven is even then about to be revealed to us, if only we will attend to the vision (Harding, 1970, p.
-10).
+And so one meaning of the experience of depression is that our wholeness, or individuation, the Self, can no longer wait while we follow egotistic ways or even seek for legitimate ego fulfillment, and so the Self brings us, drives us, into the wilderness of depression […] and communication between earth and heaven is even then about to be revealed to us, if only we will attend to the vision.Esther Harding, The Value and Meaning of Depression

 To attend to the vision sometimes means to answer, “Here I am” when one is called.
 Other times, it requires us to ask, “Am I here?” and yet other times, it is to sit still and know, “I am here.”

 Harding, M. Esther (1970).”The Value and Meaning of Depression.”
 Bulletin for the APC of New York.
 Analytical Psychology Club of New York, Inc.

 Leave a Reply